The Dangers of Flea Bites for You and Your Pet

 Anemia is one of the dangers of flea bites that affects people as well as pets.
 Every time a flea bites, it drinks blood.
 While no single bite drains a significant volume of blood, each bite adds up.

-Generally, healthy people and pets affected by flea bite anemia will just feel bad, fatigued, and lethargic.
-However, sick or infirm pets, kittens, or puppies are at a greater risk of anemia when bitten by fleas over an extended period of time.
+Generally, healthy people and pets affected by flea bite anemia will just feel fatigued and lethargic for a while.
+However, older, sick, or infirm people or pets are at a greater risk of anemia when bitten by fleas over an extended period of time.

 How Can You Prevent Fleas?

-The only way to completely avoid the dangers of flea bites is to prevent them from happening.
+The only way to completely avoid the dangers of flea bites is to entirely eliminate fleas from your property, pets, and home.
 Preventing flea bites on your pet is far easier than eradicating a flea infestation, but it takes effort.
 Let’s see what you can do to prevent fleas from infesting your pets, home, and yard.

 Preventing Fleas on Your Pet